-Our Argo cat, skid steer course allow you plenty of time to learn to carry out pre use checks and drive the Argo cat, skid steer safely.
-If you are a complete newbie to driving Argo cat, skid steer we would recommend a two day course before taking the assessment.
-Please contact us for more details and a price.
+Our Argo cat, skid steer course allows you plenty of time to learn to carry out pre-use checks and drive the Argo cat, skid steer safely.

-On this Argo cat licence course you will be learning about:
+On this Argo cat course you will be learning about:

 - Argo cat, skid steer maintenance